chillskellingtom/supereight/README.md

 - `SUPEREIGHT_SCENES_FOLDER` (default `/data/processed/scenes`)
 - `ZE_AFFINITY_MASK` (pin a process to a specific Intel GPU if desired)
 - `ZE_ENABLE_PCI_ID_DEVICE_ORDER=1` (stable device ordering)
+ - `WORKERS` (override worker count; default is one per XPU, or CPU cores-1 if no GPU)

 ### Resource reporting
 Every container start prints a resource snapshot (CPU, memory, disk, detected Intel XPUs, torch version).
 If XPUs are present, a small smoke tensor is executed on `xpu:0`.